 - Students should have previous instrumental experience for this course.
-Saxophone (alto, tenor, or baritone), trumpet, trombone, as well as piano, bass, electric guitar, electric or acoustic bass and drums/percussion players are required. - Space is limited for guitarists, bassists and drummers and the ability to read basic jazz chords and notation is essential. - Students will learn to interpret music in a variety of styles including swing, funk, rock and Latin.
+Saxophone (alto, tenor, or baritone), trumpet, trombone, as well as piano, bass, electric guitar, electric or acoustic bass and drums/percussion players are required. - Grade 9 students are eligible for this class by enrolling in Jazz Band 10, but they must have experience on an instrument listed above, or have a plan to transition onto one of the listed instruments. - Space is limited for guitarists, bassists and drummers and the ability to read basic jazz chords and notation is essential. - Students will learn to interpret music in a variety of styles including swing, funk, rock and Latin.
 Performance is a major focus of this group; attendance at rehearsals, concerts and festivals is a requirement of the course. - Members of this band must also be members of either Concert Band 10/11/12 or Instrumental Contemporary Music 10/11/12. - This is a yearlong course and credit is achieved in June.